Relias

 Parents should go into the process of working with school personnel with an open-mind and a belief that their child’s needs are a top priority.
 However, parents should not be naïve either.
 Students diagnosed with autism present a particular challenge to school districts.
 The spectrum of the disorder is very broad, as are the needs of each individual child.
 The type of program available is often not commensurate with the variety of needs that accompany a child with autism.

 Simply put, your local school district may or may not have an appropriate program or placement to meet your child’s unique needs, even when they have the best of intentions.
-It is up to parents to advocate for appropriate supports and services.
+It is up to parents for autism education advocacy for appropriate supports and services.
 In order to do so in a meaningful way, parents must understand the difference between a program recommendation and a placement.
 They are not synonymous.
 They represent two different and equally important aspects of the whole that makes up your child’s education.

 The program is the type of class and supports that your child will receive, which are spelled out in your child’s Individualized Education Program (IEP).
 The IEP should have included specific details such as student to teacher ratio, management needs, service details regarding the frequency of services such as OT, PT, Speech, whether the student will need special education transportation, and many other details that should express all of a child’s specific needs (academic, social, emotional and physical) and how they can be met so that the student is able to make meaningful progress at school.
 The placement, on the other hand, is the physical school building where your child will attend school and where the IEP/program will be implemented.
 The specific school where the program will be implemented is usually not indicated on the IEP.